Tuberculosis (TB) : Meaning, Symptoms and Treatment

 Moreover, the symptoms differ according to the affected organ.

-For instance, TB in the spine might result in back pain, TB in the abdomen will give abdominal pain and Tuberculosis in the kidneys might release blood in the urine.
+For instance, TB in the spine might result in back pain, TB in the abdomen will give abdominal pain and TB in the kidneys might release blood in the urine.

 People who have a weak immune system are more likely to get affected in other parts than the lungs.